22tcp/cd0428-landing-page/README.md

   Mhm.
 Possibly fiddling with the z-position might be working.
 It's on the todo-list.

 ## Demo Preview
 there is a website reachable - contact the author
 ## Installation

 Clone the project to a webserver's root directory.
-Open the website of the server and add the created directory, http(s)://your-name-here/directory
+Open the website of the server and add the created directory
+http(s)://your-name-here/directory

 ## Technology

 About namespacing
 This is experimental.
 I came up with it while reading about collisions of global variables.
 I defined an object with a unique, long name in the global namespace.
 Then a short variable "n" is declared with let and set equal to the object.